GrapeCity/ComponentOne-Service-Components-Samples/Excel/WPF/ExcelViewerWpf/readme.txt

 ExcelViewerWpf
 ------------------------------------------------------------------------
-Demonstrates the rendering functionality of the C1Excel component.
+Demonstrates the rendering functionality of the C1Excel component in WPF.